 If a student is dismissed from the program, an official letter notifying the student of their dismissal will be sent to the student from the program director and the student will be administratively dismissed from the program.
-Students dismissed from the program for academic reasons have the opportunity to re-apply to the program.
-Students that wish to re-apply must make an appointment to meet with the program director (face-to-face).
-Upon meeting with the program director, if the student would like to re-apply to the program they can do so by completing the full application process.
-Students granted re-admission to the program are required to sit out at least 2 semesters before they register for program-specific courses.
+Students dismissed from the program may have the opportunity to re-apply to the program.
+Students that wish to re-apply must make an appointment to meet with the program director (face-to-face) to discuss the training path required to complete the program.
+Upon meeting with the program director, if the student would like to re-apply to the program, they can do so by completing the full application process.
+Students granted re-admission to the program are required to sit out at least 2 semesters before they can apply for re-admission.

-NOTE: The re-application is assessed on the same basis as a "first-time" applicant, and the program does not guarantee that the student's re-application will be granted.
+NOTE: Re-applicants for re-admission to the program will be evaluated on the same criteria as a "first-time" applicant, and the program does not guarantee that the student's re-application will be granted.